 Several attorneys have retained Alan to evaluate a case, in order to determine whether a case has merit.

-We can be used by lawyers to evaluate a case and help determine whether a claim has merit.
-We have the oral and written communication skills to effectively explain technical matters to a lay audience by means of a written report and/or testimony.
-We can prepare demonstrative evidence to what happened as part of an event.
+Alan has both oral and written communication skills to effectively explain technical matters to attorneys, as well as lay audiences, by means of a written report and/or testimony.

-In the clinical environment things sometimes go very wrong.
-Devices may fail in a multitude of ways and for a variety of reasons, users may make errors, and patients may be injured.
-Forensic engineering is a process whereby the cause(s) of the failures are discovered.
-The information learned is communicated to the various stakeholders such that improvement may be achieved and the likelihood of recurrence reduced.
+In the clinical environment, things sometimes go very wrong.
+Devices will fail in a multitude of ways and for a variety of reasons, users will make errors; as a result patients will be injured.
+Forensic engineering is a process to systematically determine the cause(s) of failures.
+Frequently there are multiple causes for a failure.
+The information learned through the Forensic Engineering process needs to be communicated to the various stakeholders in a manner that they can understand.